|

 Mary Jane Cryan and Norman M. Roberson, Affreschi - Exploring Etruria,

-Davide Ghaleb Editore/Etruria Editions, 2001 (new edition available September
+Davide Ghaleb Editore/Etruria Editions, 2006

 Essays about the northern Lazio area, contains travel essays, photos,